MolClustPy/MolClustPy.github.io/pages/Nephrin_Nck_NWASP_high_concentration/Nephrin_Nck_NWASP_high_concentration.md

 ---
 # Higher concentrations of Nephrin, Nck and NWASP produce large clusters, an indication of phase transition.

+**It is recommended that you run [Jupyter notebook](../../notebooks/Nephrin_Nck_NWASP_high_concentration.ipynb) - it has all the text below.
+This page is given just for convenience of those who don't have an opportunity to run notebook**

 ```python
 # Package import